enzodesena/covid-listening-project/README.md

 | - | C | 66 |F♯4/G♭4|
 | G | - | 50 |D3|

-* The mutations are then separated in 8 groups, spatially separated as follows (positive angles correspond to rightward direction with respect to the listener's look direction):
+* The mutations are then organised in 8 groups according to the table below.

 |Protein name|Protein index|Group index|Instrument type|Reproduction Angle|
 | ------------- | ------------- |------------- |------------- |------------- |